brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 the contact between the two layers is hidden somewhere beneath the trail’s cobbles.
-But when the hikers reach that invisible boundary, they step off of the Canyon’s basement rock and up into the Bass Formation that founds the Supergroup.
+But when the hikers reach that invisible boundary, they step off the Canyon’s basement rock and up into the Bass Formation that founds the Supergroup.

 The BAH guesses none of this